Raspberry Pi Setup

 curl -fsSL https://ollama.com/install.sh | sh - Pull a small model:

-ollama pull gemma2:2b - Configure Mycelos to use Ollama (see Ollama Guide)
+ollama pull gemma2:2b - Configure Mycelos to use it — see the Ollama Guide.

 | Device | RAM | Model | Size | Speed |